 Equipped for Better Ratings and Review Responses

-The revamped Google Play Store redesign emphasised on the reviews and rating sections in the app previews.
+The revamped Google Play Store redesign emphasized on the reviews and rating sections in the app previews.
 The new and more visually engaging ratings and review section will help enticing users better.

 Google Universal App Campaign (UAC) helps developers to get quality installs without spending a fortune on marketing.
 Through UAC the marketers can easily connect specific target audience who are likely to feel more interested with your app.
 As UAC plays a great role in automatically enhancing the creativity of the ads, bids and the allocation of budgets, the new Play Store look and feel of the app will add some positive elements in the overall marketing mix.